 What You Need To Know

 One of the best attributes of 401(k) plans is how passive they are for investors.
-After initially signing up for the plan, the only maintenance required is electing which fund to use, deciding how much money to contribute, and evaluating how well your fund is performing each year.
+After initially signing up for the plan, the only maintenance required is electing which fund or funds to use, deciding how much money to contribute, evaluating how well your funds are performing each year, and rebalancing your portfolio as necessary.
 It’s easy and requires almost no time.
 The only problem with this passiveness is the fact that it leads to a lot of misunderstanding and subpar investment results.

 Here’s what you need to know to avoid the the most misunderstood aspects of 401(k) plans, so you don’t fall victim to subpar 401(k) performance.